What's Open In Memphis? Updates For Attractions, Museums, and Parks

 The Edge Motor Museum is reopened with regular daily hours, Mon. - Fri. from 10:30 a.m. - 5 p.m., Saturday 11 a.m. - 3 p.m., Sunday noon to 4 p.m.

-Farmers markets in Memphis and the Mid-South, including the downtown Memphis Farmers Market, have reopened with social distancing guidelines and new rules.
-Check out the 2020 Farmers Market Guide for a list and links to info.
+Farmers markets in Memphis and the Mid-South are open with social distancing guidelines and new rules.
+There are several that operate year-round, even in winter, so check out the 2020 Farmers Market Guide for a list and links to info.

 Graceland is open.

 Graceland is open.
-Tours are at 25 percent capacity and 50 percent capacity for other spaces.
-Employees will wear masks, guests are encouraged to wear masks, and everyone’s getting their temperature checked.
-They highly recommend buying tickets in advance, because let’s face it—with limited crowds, daily tickets will sell out fast.
+Tours are at very limited capacity.
+Employees will wear masks, guests are encouraged to wear masks, and everyone's getting their temperature checked.
+They highly recommend buying tickets in advance.
 More details here.

-The local tour company Historic Haunts is open and offering Memphis Ghost Walks, 2 In 1 Tours, and Memphis Haunted Bus Tours with reduced tour sizes and masks required.
+The local tour company Historic Haunts is closed until spring 2021, but you can pre-book your Memphis Ghost Walks, 2 In 1 Tours, and Memphis Haunted Bus Tours.
 Check out the schedule and reserve your space on their website.

 The Mallory Neely House and the Magevney House are temporarily closed.